Therapy & Performing Arts programs

 Therapy & Performing Arts programs allow children and young adults with special needs the opportunity to participate in various arts and recreational programs.
 In addition to receiving therapeutic benefit from these fun activities, the children also gain new and rewarding experiences from which they develop self-confidence and increased motor function.
 Classes are taught by certified instructors and therapists.

-Currently The Genesis Foundation is providing grant funding to three programs:
+Currently The Genesis Foundation is providing grant funding to four therapeutic programs: